Richard Saville Knowles

 I am a member of Ashby Art Club.

-Last year also found me moving into my new studio which is giving me a lot more scope for painting and framing, plus relieving the pressure on our living space.
-I also started giving demonstrations, which I really like even though there is pressure to be informative and to finish a painting.
+Building a studio gave me a lot more scope for painting and framing, plus relieving the pressure on our living space.
+I also give demonstrations at Art Clubs, which I really like even though there is pressure to be informative and to finish a painting.

 There are virtually no new subjects to paint or styles to paint them in but a great opportunity to create paintings using subjects that interest me while developing ‘my style’.
 Currently I am painting very representational but am still mastering this style.

-I took to using Twitter (@savilleart) in 2013 and am amazed by the art connections I now have all over the world!
+I took to using Twitter (@savilleart) in 2012 and am amazed and inspired by the art connections I now have all over the world!